grahamepwade/schedule/README.md

 1. In a terminal or Command Prompt window, navigate into the directory of the project (/schedule)

-2. Download relevant packages and create package-lock.json with:
+2. Download relevant packages, create node_modules folder, and create package-lock.json with:
 ## `npm i`

 3. Boot up the project in your localhost:3000 server (your default browser should autimatically open to this page) by running: